yugabyte/terraform-provider-ybm/docs/resources/read_replicas.md

 - `num_nodes` (Number) The number of nodes of the read replica.
 - `num_replicas` (Number) The number of replicas of the read replica.
 - `region` (String) The region of the read replica.
-- `vpc_id` (String) The VPC ID of the read replica.
+- `vpc_id` (String) The ID of the VPC where the read replica is deployed.

 Optional:

-- `cloud_type` (String) The cloud the read replica is deployed in: AWS or GCP.
+- `cloud_type` (String) The cloud provider where the read replica is deployed: AWS or GCP.
 Default GCP.

 Read-Only:

 - `endpoint` (String) The endpoint of the read replica.
-Filled automatically on creating a read replica..
+Created automatically when a read replica is created.
-- `read_replica_id` (String) The id of the read replica.
-Filled automatically on creating a read replica.
-Use to get a specific read replica.
+- `read_replica_id` (String) The ID of the read replica.
+Created automatically when a read replica is created.
+Used to get a specific read replica.

 <a id="nestedatt--read_replicas_info--node_config"></a>
 ### Nested Schema for `read_replicas_info.node_config`